Department of Computer Science

 CS 1428.
 Foundations of Computer Science I.

-Introductory course for computer science majors, minors and others desiring technical introduction to computer science.
-Contains overview of history and structure of the digital computer, including binary data representation.
-Problem solving, algorithm development, structured programming, good coding style, and control structures of C++ are emphasized.
+This course examines foundational concepts in computer science through problem solving and algorithm development.
+It focuses on how computational problems are analyzed, designed, and implemented using structured programming techniques in C++.
+Students analyze problems and construct solutions using primitive and complex data types, expressions, control structures, functions, arrays, and related constructs.
+Clear program organization, consistent and readable coding style, and systematic approaches to testing and debugging are central themes.
+Particular attention is given to the relationship between algorithm design, program structure, and the correctness and reliability of software.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2417 or MATH 2471 with a grade of "C" or better] or [ACT Mathematics score of 24 or better] or [New ACT Mathematics score of 25 or better] or [SAT Mathematics score of 520 or better] or [SAT Math Section score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].

 Grade Mode: Standard Letter